-6. The amount of shares with restriction of transfer presented above is the sum of those recorded as expenses in fiscal 2023 (sum of grants of shares with restriction of transfer worth the base value defined by title, where the restriction of transfer is removed upon retirement, and grants of shares with restriction of transfer to Jean-
+6. The amount of shares with restriction of transfer presented above is the sum of those recorded as expenses in fiscal 2023 (sum of grants of shares with restriction of transfer worth the base value defined by title, where the restriction of transfer is removed upon retirement, and grants of shares with restriction of transfer to Jean-Marc Gilson as a sign-on bonus).

 7. Basic remuneration, etc., includes the amounts of fringe benefits, etc.).
-Furthermore, in the case of non-Japanese corporate executive officers (expenses for returning to their countries, educational expenses for their children, tax adjustments for international transfers, increase in gross fringe benefits, etc.).
+Furthermore, in the case of non-Japanese corporate executive officers (expenses for their children, tax adjustments for international transfers, increase in gross fringe benefits, etc.).
 Furthermore, in the case of non-Japanese corporate executive officers, MCG bears expenses of ¥45 million for housing allowances, medical insurance, etc., as fringe benefits, i.e., non-monetary remuneration, in addition to the above remuneration.